Phillip Gyau

-Phillinoisip "Phillip" Gyau (born February 7, 1966) is a former U.S. soccer forward who is the current head coach of the Howard Bison men's soccer program.
-He spent his outdoor career in the American Soccer League and the American Professional Soccer League, his indoor career with the Washington Warthogs and Baltimore Blast, and spent nine years with the U.S. National Beach Soccer team.
-He earned six caps with the U.S. national team.
-In 2014, he became the head coach for Howard University's soccer team.
-Gyau is also the father of U.S. international Joe Gyau.
+Phillinoisip "Phillip" Gyau (born February 7, 1966) is an American professional soccer coach and former player who played as a forward.
+He is the head coach of the Howard Bison men's team.

+Gyau spent his outdoor playing career in the American Soccer League and the American Professional Soccer League, his indoor career with the Washington Warthogs and Baltimore Blast.

-Youth and college
+He earned six caps with the United States national team and spent nine years with the United States national beach soccer team.

+Early life and career

-The son of Joseph "Nana" Gyau, a member of the Ghana national football team, Gyau was born in Silver Spring, Maryland and grew up in Maryland after his father signed with the Washington Darts of the North American Soccer League (NASL).
+The son of Joseph Agyemang-Gyau, a member of the Ghana national team, Gyau was born in Silver Spring, Maryland and grew up in Maryland after his father signed with the Washington Darts of the North American Soccer League (NASL).

 Gyau attended Gwynn Park High School in Brandywine, Maryland from 1978 to 1982.
 After graduating from high school, he attended Howard University where he played on the men's soccer team from 1982 to 1985.
-In 1985, he played for Club España of Washington, D.C., when it won the National Amateur Cup.